Wendy Boucher: About the Artist (note: if you are looking for Boucher’s author website, visit www.wendyboucher-author.com)

 Boucher, with her husband and daughter, Sophie, is a keen traveler.
 Most of the larger works that Boucher has produced were inspired by her travels around the world and the photographs that she took along the way.
 The countries that Boucher has travelled include China, Kenya, Tanzania, much of Western Europe, several Baltic countries (including Russia), Central America and the islands of the Caribbean.
 Japan and a return to Africa are on the radar for the next year or two.
 Boucher collects paper from these various trips but also uses paper from any source, including art paper, recycled paper, tickets, brochures, and other ephemera.
 All works are on stretched canvas and finished with a UV protective varnish.

-Or you may contact the artist directly at email@example.com.
+You may contact the artist directly at firstname.lastname@example.org.